 - “Let marriage be held in honor among all, and let the marriage bed be undefiled, for God will judge the sexually immoral and adulterous.
 Keep your life free from love of money, and be content with what you have…” (Heb.
 13:4-5, ESV).

 - “But as for the cowardly, the faithless, the detestable, as for murderers, the sexually immoral, sorcerers, idolaters, and all liars, their portion will be in the lake that burns with fire and sulfur” (Rev. 21:8, ESV).

 Second, the Church’s goal should always be love and reconciliation.
 The homosexual who thirsts for righteousness should be accorded the same helps that other struggling sinners get.
 This does not mean that active homosexuals should be allowed leadership roles in the Church (just as no adulterer or liar should), or that those who believe that their lifestyle must be accepted by the Church should be appeased (just as no adulterer or liar should), or that Church discipline should not be exercised when called for (just as it should with adultery or lying).
 What it does mean is that all of us sinners need help and love, and the Church should be the place to find it.

 It is very important to note here that when the Bible refers to sin it refers to behavior, not simply a person’s desire (1 Cor.
 6:11; James 1).
 The issue is not with how someone feels, it is with what someone does.
 It seems to be the case that the Bible is not pro-homosexuality, but this does not excuse anti-homosexual [person] sentiments.
-There are plenty of sinners inside and outside the Church, and no person should be vilified due to their inclinations.
-The Church must love the people of the world (John 3:16) whether or not it loves the actions of the world (1 John 2:15).
+There are plenty of sinners inside and outside the Church, and no person should be vilified due to their inclinations alone.
+God offers a way to live Christianly regardless of which sins we struggle to avoid.